St. Brandon's Atoll

-Roundtrip transport between St. Brandon’s and Mauritius on a 64’ supply vessel, 8-nights of double-occupancy accommodations and meals at the Raphael Island guesthouse, 7-days fully guided fishing—two anglers per boat and guide, fishing licenses, use of boats and fuel, soft drinks, water, and local beers.
+Roundtrip transport between St. Brandon’s and Mauritius on a 65-foot supply-vessel, 8-nights lodging and meals at the guesthouse, soft drinks, bottled water, coffee, tea, local beers, laundry service, 7-days fully guided fishing—two anglers per boat and guide, fishing license, use of boats and fuel, and Global Rescue Medivac Insurance (valued at $100.00).

-Airfare, ground transfers on Mauritius, meals and accommodations in Port Louis or any other en route city, spirits, wine, items of a personal nature, gratuities for guides and boat staff, travel and medical insurance (medevac insurance is mandatory), tackle, flies, or anything not mentioned under inclusions.
+Airfare, ground transfers on Mauritius, meals and accommodations in Port Louis or any other en route city, spirits, wine, use of satellite phone ($2.00 per minute), tackle, flies, gratuities for guides and boat staff, travel insurance, items of a personal nature, or anything not mentioned under inclusions.

-Friday: Arrive on Mauritius and stay overnight in Port Louis.
+Friday: Arrive on Mauritius and stay overnight at a hotel in Port Louis.

 Sunday: You'll arrive on Raphael Island.
 If time allows after lunch, you'll fish unguided throughout the afternoon.